top of page

 Bio (short)

-Ennui strives to embody the DIY spirit and aesthetic of 90s and early 00s screamo–drawing influence from Yaphet Kotto, Joshua Fit for Battle, Saetia and others.
+Ennui strives to embody the DIY ethics and aesthetic of 90s and early 00s screamo–drawing influence from Yaphet Kotto, Joshua Fit for Battle, Saetia and others.
 The music and lyrics are powerful and cathartic, the recordings are raw and unpolished–imperfections are embraced.
 The live sets are short bursts of intense energy; there is an essence of volatility in their music which keeps the listener on the edge of their seat.

 Press